PulseBeamDev/docs/community-and-support/troubleshooting.md

 ## Connection Diagnostics

 Contact [PulseBeam Support](/docs/community-and-support/support/) we can debug and review issues with you.
 We're always working to improve your developer experience, contacting us can help us improve!

+0. **Auth Token** - Issues with auth tokens would be apparent before a connection is created
+- Verify your client is requesting an auth token
+- Verify your token is being received
+- Verify the [policy](/docs/concepts/terms#policy) on the token is valid for the connection you are trying to create
+- Checkout this for more on [troubleshooting tokens](/docs/getting-started/quick-start#troubleshooting) this for more [understanding tokens](/docs/concepts/terms#token).

 1. **Browser WebRTC Internals**
    - Verify SDK version and compatibility